-Exceptions to Requirement that CSPs Have Provisional FedRAMP Authorization exceptions to this requirement: (1) if the DoD CIO waives the requirement, or (2) if the cloud computing service requirement is for a private, on-premises version that will be provided from U.S. Government facilities.
+Exceptions to Requirement that CSPs Have Provisional FedRAMP Authorization

+In general, contracting officers can only award contracts to CSPs that have been granted provisional authorization by the Defense Information Systems Agency, at the appropriate level in accordance with the SRG.
+The Final Rule modified DFARS 239.7602-1 to allow for two exceptions to this requirement: (1) if the DoD CIO waives the requirement, or (2) if the cloud computing service requirement is for a private, on-premises version that will be provided from U.S. Government facilities.
 Under this second circumstance, the CSP must obtain a provisional authorization prior to operational use.